muhammad-fiaz/GitBrowse/README.md

 # GitBrowse

-> A modern, intuitive web interface for searching GitHub repositories and projects, built with [Svelte](https://svelte.dev/) and powered by [`sv`](https://github.com/sveltejs/cli).

-## Overview

 GitBrowse enables you to quickly search for any public GitHub repository or project and view all relevant details, such as repository status, stars, forks, issues, and contributors.
-If you want to explore a repository in depth, simply click and you'll be redirected to the repository on GitHub.
+If you want to explore a repository in depth, click, and you'll be redirected to the repository on GitHub.

 ## Features